 - have or have had kidney or liver problems

 - have diabetes or have a family history of diabetes

 - have had a low white blood cell count

 - have had problems with dizziness or fainting or are being treated for high blood pressure

 - have or have had seizures or epilepsy

 - have any other medical conditions

 - are breastfeeding or plan to breastfeed.
-INVEGA SUSTENNA® can pass into your breast milk and may harm your baby.
-You and your healthcare provider should decide if you will receive INVEGA SUSTENNA® or breastfeed.
-You should not do both.
+INVEGA SUSTENNA® can pass into your breast milk.
+Talk to your healthcare professional about the best way to feed your baby if you receive INVEGA SUSTENNA®.

 What should I avoid while receiving INVEGA SUSTENNA®?